Chuck Norris, action hero and star of 'Walker, Texas Ranger,' dies at 86

 Hollywood icon Steve McQueen urged Norris to take acting classes and pivot to leading roles.
 Norris soon started racking up credits in independently produced ‘70s action flicks such as “Breaker!
 Breaker!,” “Good Guys Wear Black” and “A Force of One.”

-In the ‘80s, Norris teamed up with major Hollywood studios on more high-profile projects, signing a three-picture deal with MGM before teaming up with the Cannon Group on titles such as “Invasion U.S.A.,” "Missing in Action" and “Firewalker.”
-Norris’ mainstream success in the Reagan era helped boost his international profile.
+In the ‘80s, Norris teamed up with major Hollywood studios on more high-profile projects, signing a three-picture deal with MGM before teaming up with the Cannon Group on titles such as “Invasion U.S.A.,” “Missing in Action” and “Firewalker.”
+Norris’ mainstream success in film helped boost his international profile.

 Reagan-era action star Dolph Lundgren, who appeared with Norris in “The Expendables 2,” praised the late actor in an Instagram post.
 “Ever since I was a young martial artist and later getting into movies, I always looked up to him as a role model,” Lundgren wrote.